All statistics Calculators

 Mode

-The value or values that appear most frequently in the dataset; there can be one, multiple, or no modes.
+The value or values that appear most frequently.

 Quick Knowledge Check